 How do you measure your impact?

-The Impossible Burger is made by mixing carefully selected ingredients, derived from plants or by fermentation, to create something unique and delicious.
+Our products are made by mixing carefully selected ingredients, derived from plants or by fermentation, to create something unique and delicious.
 Our key ingredient is heme, the molecule that makes meat taste like meat.
 We make ours by taking the DNA from soy plants and inserting it into a genetically engineered yeast, then fermenting the yeast to produce heme.
 Learn more heme from our scientists in this video.

 What’s a challenge you’ve encountered, and how have you overcome it?